 - Inflammatory bowel disease

-The PillCam is a pill-sized camera that provides a noninvasive alternative to traditional colonoscopy.
-For this procedure, the patient swallows a small capsule that has a tiny camera inside it.
-The camera takes thousands of pictures as it moves through the digestive track and transmits them to a recording device.
+The PillCam provides a noninvasive alternative to a traditional colonoscopy.
+With this approach, the patient swallows a small capsule that has a tiny camera inside it.
+The camera takes thousands of pictures as it moves through the digestive tract.
+It then transmits the pictures to a recording device.

 The SmartPill is also a small capsule that’s swallowed by the patient and delivers information to a recording device.
 It measures pressure, pH, transit time and temperature as it passes through the digestive tract.
 This information helps the physician evaluate motility disorders, such as constipation and gastroparesis.

-A colonoscopy is a procedure used to look inside the large intestine.
-A colonoscopy enables physicians to examine the entire colon and rectum for polyps, which are small growths that can become cancerous over time.
-During a colonoscopy, a thin, flexible tube with a tiny camera is gently eased into the colon by the physician and sends pictures to a TV screen.
+A colonoscopy is the most common procedure for screening for colon cancer.
+A colonoscopy enables physicians to examine the entire large intestine, colon and rectum for polyps.
+Polyps are small growths that can become cancerous over time.